Skip to main content

 Modify member access to a folder or project

-Modify member access to a folder or project to ensure that the right members have access to the resources associated with the folder or project.
+Modify member access to ensure the right members can access the associated resources.

-If member access was provided at a higher level of the hierarchy (at the folder or organization level), then you can't remove or change member access when viewing the lower-level folder or project.
+Member access provided at a higher hierarchy level cannot be changed at lower levels.
 You need to switch to that part of the hierarchy and update the member's permissions there.
 Alternatively, you can manage permissions from the Members page.

 Steps